jackcrane/digitalocean-app/README.md

 `$ npm start`

 I have not done any work to make the app remotely viable on Android (need to do that...), so for now, MacOS is required.
 More information is availible at https://docs.expo.dev/

+## Deployment

+Expo is set to watch the `master` branch, so PR your changes into `master` and they can be deployed to the production app.

+## To Do list

+Check out the project Kanban in GitHub Projects.
+The biggest project im currently working on is offloading all of the webcode from the component files to a seperate typed file.